-Lynne Umbarger has been an occupational therapist for 30 years.
+Lynne Umbarger has been an occupational therapist for more than 30 years.
 She has practiced OT in programs based in schools and early intervention, home health, outpatient and inpatient rehabilitation, acute care hospitals, skilled nursing facilities, and long-term care facilities for people with physical and mental dysfunction.
 After graduation from the OT program at Virginia Commonwealth University, she has worked in Virginia, Kansas, Wyoming, Ohio, and Michigan.

 University of Toledo, Toledo, OH

 Ph.D., Educational Psychology

 Virginia Commonwealth University, Richmond, VA

 M.S., Occupational Therapy